Carbon Nanotube And Kevlar Interchangeable For Main Motor Friction Clutch Shaft Setup

 The positive and negative junctions are naked and only separated by spacing in the above pictures, but can be sealed similarly to the S1-S4 signal soldering points.

-Rotor Hub Needs To Be Bolted; DFC Bushing Needs Axle Insert
+Rotor Hub Needs Bolting In; DFC Bushing Needs Axle Insert

-Nonviable screw retainers design not to be used: Because the loose screw retainer results in the following crash video.
-The punch-up was unusually weak, the shaft was free-spinning in the rotor hub's hub when the dive has a sudden elevator-down indicating the hub shifted.
+Nonviable screw-on retainer design not to be used: Because the loose screw retainer results in the following crash video.
+The punch-up was unusually weakened, the shaft was free-spinning in the rotor hub's hub when the dive had a sudden elevator-down, indicating the hub shifted.

 The DFC pin requires a bushing section without threads with the DFC arm.
-Factory partial threaded M2-15mm bolts with 3mm end threading take multiple weeks to deliver, and even then, the non-threaded section isn't a high-quality fit because a bolt is never meant to be a bushing axix.
-For fast production, use copper tape of 1/4 inch to wrap the section in contact with DFC arm bushing.
-The copper foil tape and M2 fully-threaded bolts are part of the essential supplies of the science and art industries and so the delivery is the fastest among all parts of the build.
-As pictured here, the 1/4 inch copper tapes generally have a similar thickness as very thin clear stationary tape.
+Factory partial threaded M2-15mm bolts with 3mm end threading take multiple weeks to deliver, and even then, the non-threaded section isn't a high-quality fit because a bolt is never meant to be a bushing axile.
+For fast production, use copper tape of 1/4 inch to wrap the section in contact with the DFC arm bushing.
+The copper foil tape and M2 fully-threaded bolts are part of the essential supplies of the science and art industries, so the delivery is the fastest among all parts of the build.
+As pictured here, the 1/4 inch copper tapes generally have a similar thickness of a thin clear station tape.
 The example needs 2 layers of the tape, so the length to use is 2mm x 3.14 x 2, about 12 mm.
-The product description of the copper foil tape often indicates "double-sided" adhesion, but, depending on product picture, the adhesive is double-sided while the copper foil facing outside can not be double-sided with adhesives, so the outside face is without adhisives and with low friction.
-The wrapping doesn't need to be very neat or tight because it can always be compacted after inserting into a DFC arm, just by use a screw driver to tun and rub the foil against the DFC arm's inner wall for a couple minutes.
+The product description of the copper foil tape often indicates "double-sided" adhesion, but, depending on the product picture, the adhesive is double-sided while the copper foil facing outside can not be double-sided with adhesives, so the outside face is without adhesives and with low friction.
+The wrapping doesn't need to be very neat or tight initially, but start the wrapping with correct orientation allows compacting it into the thread groove with fingernails while the bolt makes unscrewing turns.
+The fingernails will compact the foil in the mid section where the insertion of the bolt into the DFC bore hole start when fingernails slide off the foil.
+When the insertion starts, kneed the foil while screwing in the bolt.

-The main shaft anti rotation setscrew is in the aft truss section, additional 1 3/4 zip tie insert is on the left.
+The main shaft anti-rotation setscrew is in the aft truss section.
+Additionally 1 and 3/4 zip tie insert is on the left.
 The zip tie insert should be short so not to allow it to be bent during insertion with pliers and nicking the motor stater.
 See pictures here.

 The shaft collar bolting torque can not be too forceful with the thin and low profile bolt.
 Instead, the collar is designed to wedge the bolt into the shaft with wear and use and doesn't loose the grip for the lifetime of the shaft until the shaft fails and bent.
 See picture here.